 Effective leaders must use flexible communication and behaviour techniques to build relationships with their teams.
 At the heart of leadership are the abilities to use sensory acuity and communicate effectively.
 Good leaders facilitate conversations with their team as well as share strategies, policies, objectives and other organisational information.
 Communication is transactional.
 It involves both a sender and receiver and is heavily saturated with relational aspects such as empathy and validation.
 Conflict can be the result of communication breakdowns.
 Factors include differing frames of reference, time constraints and communication overload.

 4. Conflict Resolution

 Supervisors spend more than 25% of their time on conflict management, and managers spend more than 18% of their time on relational employee conflicts.
 This has doubled since the 1980s.
 Reasons for this include the growing complexity of organisations, use of teams and group decision-making.
 In interpersonal relations conflict is as natural as breathing.
 Conflict can happen for many reasons and present in many ways.
 It is actually avoiding the management of conflict that creates the chaos and confusion in workplaces.
 Most often, ignoring conflict ultimately leads to low morale and dysfunctional behaviour.

-6. Workplace Change Management
+6. Change & Project Management

 We Also Recommend